 In it is a combination of different oils ranging from flaxseed, jojoba, apricot, lavender, and safflower oil.

-These oils with other vitamins are the key ingredient a typical cuticle oil should contain.
+These oils with other vitamins are the critical ingredient a typical cuticle oil should contain.

 Having said this, let’s quickly look at some brief info about the oil mentioned above.

-Grapeseed oil is a product from the seeds of grapes and also, a by-product in making of wines.
+Grapeseed oil is a product from the seeds of grapes and also a by-product for the making of wines.